AnitaMjeshtri/shopping-webApp/README.md

 - Logout: Users can log out of their accounts to protect their privacy.

 ## Shopping Cart
 - Add Items: Users can add items to their shopping cart, even without being logged into their accounts.
+User cannot add items to the cart if there is no stock for that product.
 - Delete items: Users can delete items from their shopping cart.
 - View Cart: Users can view the contents of their shopping cart and manage items.